 Leasing with bad credit

 If you’ve checked your score and it’s a little on the low side, or you know of events in the past that have damaged your score – like missing payments – all hope is not lost.

 Nowadays, lenders are aware that financial circumstances can be difficult, and sometimes your score can be damaged by no fault of your own.

 Because of that, there are now more lenders available who specialise in helping those with bad credit.

 So, even if you have bad credit, there may be a lender out there who’s willing to help you with your car finance application.

 However, you should also be aware that because you’re deemed a greater risk as a borrower if you have bad credit, you’ll usually have to pay more in interest than you would with good credit.
 That means your monthly payments will be higher.

-What factors will affect your application
+4 factors that will affect your application

 As we’ve already touched on, your credit score and financial history have a big impact on whether you’ll be accepted for car finance.